vrodriguezf/mlr/doc/knitted/tutorial/tune.md

 ```

-We will use cross-validation to assess the quality of a parameter
+We will use cross-validation to assess the quality of a specific parameter
-combination.
+setting.
 For this we need to create a resampling description just
 like in the [resampling](resample.md) part of the tutorial: